-Before the twentieth century, it is unlikely that much existed in the Mt Roskill Road Board area in the way of supply stores of any size, apart from anything in the Pah Road-Royal Oak area.
-Supplies were likely obtained from either early stores at Mt Eden, or the Eden Valley area (the early "Mt Roskill").
-Olesen's Store on Mt Albert Road "near the Veteran's Home" appears at Three Kings c.190374 (possibly operated by Byrge Peter Olesen, the site purchased in 1905 by Robina Netherby Olesen) 75 and served from 1906 (Te Tatua Post Office and telephone bureau) 76 until 1935.
+Before the 20th century, it is unlikely that much existed in the Mt Roskill Road Board area in the way of supply stores of any size, apart from in the Pah Road-Royal Oak area.
+Supplies were likely obtained from either early stores at Mt Eden, or the Eden Valley area (the early 'Mt Roskill').

+Olesen's Store on Mt Albert Road "near the Veteran's Home" appears in advertisements from around 1903.
+The site was purchased by Byrge Peter Olesen.
+The site was purchased in 1905by Robina Netherby Olesen.
+To Olesen's Store served as the Te Tatua Post Office and telephone bureau from 1906 until 1935.